Setting up the AT220 Automatic Possum and Rat Trap

 Possums = number of large animals caught (approx).

-Unscrew the top off the lure bottle, top up to 2/3rds full, replace top.
+Unscrew the top off the lure pouch, top up to 2/3rds full, replace top.

 Remove trap lid by removing side catches, press tabs, lift lid.